deadlydog/deadlydog.github.io/_posts/2025-02-07-Find-the-assembly-version-of-a-DLL-file-with-PowerShell.md

 Then somehow the assembly from one of the test projects was being copied into the artifacts.

 The solution was to add a reference to the `System.Memory` NuGet package to each of the test projects that needed it so they would bring in the correct version of the assembly.
+I then reverted the change I had made to the assembly binding redirect in the `app.config` file, and now it can be automatically managed by NuGet again.

 ## Conclusion